 I also let my kids join in when shopping for ingredients.
 Jackson loves trying exotic fruit and I'm all for it!
 He is turning into quite the chef nowadays, and my mama heart is bursting with happiness that he shares my love for good food.
 Plus, he makes great food and gives Ryan and me the night off cooking (win-win!).

 Thai Coconut SoupRate this Recipe Print Recipe

-- 7 cups coconut milk (lite or full-fat)
+- 7 cups coconut milk (light or full-fat canned)